carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 > find a file called `environment.yml` in the current working directory and will throw an error if a
 > file with that name can not be found.
 {: .callout}

-> ## YAML Ain't Markup Language (YAML)
->
-> YAML ("YAML Ain't Markup Language") is a human-readable data-serialization language that is
-> commonly used for configuration files that uses Python-style indentation to indicate nesting.
->
-{: .callout}

-Creating you project's Conda environment from a single environment file is a Conda "best practice".
-Not only do you have a file to share with collaborators but you also have a file that can be placed under version control which further enhancing the reproducibility of your research project and workflow.

 Let's take a look at a few example `environment.yml` files  to give you an idea of how to write your own environment files.